stucchio/Homepage/content/has_your_conversion_rate_changed.md

           2.10560845e-03,   2.62158967e-04]))
 ```

 Because in this case we have a lot less data (100 data points/time unit vs 1000), we do not have as much confidence in our result.
 Our belief in the null hypothesis has dropped from 99% to 92%, and our belief that a drop has occurred near `t=13` has increased to about 6% (with the remaining 2% spread out a little further).

-See also a post on [Willie Wheeler's blog](http://williewheeler.com/2016/03/03/anomaly-detection-using-stl/) where he discusses an extension of this problem - what if the base rate $@ \lambda(t) $@ varies with time.
+That's enough to raise an alert, but not enough to conclusively determine that the effect is real.

+## Conclusion

+Bayesian timeseries analysis is just ordinary Bayesian statistics, but we are doing our analysis in a space of functions.
+Our goal is to characterize probabilistically an unknown function $@ \theta(t) $@ which generates one or more observable data series, e.g. $@ n_t, c_t $@.
+In this post I've discussed anomaly detection, but this is actually a very general mode of thinking which can be used under a lot of circumstances.

+In particular, I hope in a later post to comment on *time varying* conversion rates.
+Specifically, in another post on his blog, Willie Wheeler [discusses the issue of time periodic conversion rates](http://williewheeler.com/2016/03/03/anomaly-detection-using-stl/).
+I.e., the assumption here is that absent a negative downward spike, $@ \theta(t) $@ should be time periodic - Tuesday and Saturday differ, but last Tuesday is a lot like this Tuesday.
+With some luck I'll come back to this topic, and discuss how to handle such situations in a Bayesian formulation.